FAQ

 The tracking site is not updated on a real-time basis, thus showing an error when tracking the parcel.
 The site needs time to be updated, so please check your tracking number again after 1-2 days.
 If your number still isn't working after 24-48 hours then contact our customer service team and they will assist you directly.

 While most of our eyeglasses and sunglasses will arrive ready to wear, we suggest that once received you have them adjusted to your face by an optician for optimal fit and comfort.
-This service is offered at most eyewear stores for FREE.

 We have compiled the key points for purchasing a pair of glasses for you in the following check list.